yeekian/tp/README.md

 # TutorLink

-TutorLink is a command-line submission management assistant for students and teaching staff alike!
+TutorLink is a command-line submission management assistant for students and teaching staff alike.

 ## Setting up in Intellij